Bald eagle soaring over a misty Pacific Northwest forest

 Re‑tested.

-Baseline labs, three months of foundational work — sleep, training, nutrition, stress, targeted supplementation — then re-test.
+Baseline labs.
+Three months of foundational work, sleep, training, nutrition, stress, targeted supplementation.
+Then re-test.
 If the case still calls for TRT after that, we have clean before-and-after data to work from.

 Is testosterone replacement safe long-term?

-With proper monitoring — quarterly bloodwork, estradiol management, hematocrit watch, prostate monitoring — current evidence is reassuring.
+With proper monitoring, quarterly bloodwork, estradiol management, hematocrit watch, prostate monitoring, current evidence is reassuring.
 The risk profile is meaningfully different from the older protocols people heard about.

 Will I be on it forever?

-What if my doctor said my testosterone is normal?
+My doctor said my testosterone is normal.

 Ready to talk it through?